OpenBW/BWAPI4J/README.md

 This project consists of two main parts:

 1. The Java project **BWAPI4J** containing all Java classes used by your bot.
-2. The C++ project **BWAPI4JBridge** containing C++ code required for your compiled bot to interact with original BW or OpenBW.
+2. The C++ project **BWAPI4JBridge** containing C++ code required for BWAPI4J to interact with BW.

-  * Visual Studio 2017 project files to build the bridge for original BW on Windows.
-  * CMake to generate the scripts to build the bridge for OpenBW on Windows or Linux.
+Notes:

-*Note: This is a development version, and breaking changes can occur at any time.*
+* This is a development version and breaking changes can occur at any time.
+* To develop a BWAPI4J bot, only the Java project is required.
+* If you want to compile the bridge, you will need a C++ development environment.

 ---